Steps for Setting Up a Workshop

 Full Force Workshops

-Full Force workshops include practice of the skills students would learn in an age-appropriate classroom or workplace workshop, but they also include the opportunity to practice full-force self-defense techniques with an instructor who is fully padded from head to toe.
+Full Force workshops include practice of the skills students would learn in an age-appropriate classroom or workplace workshop, but they also include the opportunity to practice full-force self-defense techniques team-taught by an instructor who wears head-to-toe protective equipment and a coach.

 Kidpower Parent-Child Full Force Workshops

-In this workshop, children together with their parents learn the skills included in our Parent/Child Workshop and then have an opportunity to practice physical self-defense skills as well.
-Children work with the padded instructor to practice hitting and kicking, and the adults cheer for their kids!
+In this workshop, children together with their parents learn the skills included in our Parent-Child Workshop and then have an opportunity to practice physical self-defense skills as well.
+Children work with the full-force instructor to practice hitting and kicking, and the adults cheer for their kids!

 This workshop can accommodate up to 15 children.